PyChina/weekly/content/Issue/issue-15.md

 ## 讨论

 - [Mistakes and stylistic faux-pas?](http://www.reddit.com/r/Python/comments/twg56/3rd_degree_black_belts_in_python_what_are_the/) (reddit.com)
 This is a great post on common mistakes people make when writing Python as well as stylistic faux-pas.
 Do you do any of the things mentioned in this discussion?
-Maybe it's time to take a look at that old code you wrote and spruce it up, and as always don’t forget to take a look at
+Maybe it's time to take a look at that old code you wrote and spruce it up, and as always don't forget to take a look at
 [PEP 8](http://www.python.org/dev/peps/pep-0008/).

 - [Implicit Namespace Packages](http://www.reddit.com/r/Python/comments/u3cf1/pep_420_is_accepted_and_init_py_wont_be_required/) (reddit.com)